Development-of-computer-games/Packman-Resurrection/README.md

 ## Rules:
 The rules are simple, avoid monsters and collect points.
 The rules will be well explained in the rules lable in the main screen which will explain all the various options of the game, game-flow, buttons and abilities.
+- Walking inside the boundries of the game
+- Passing obstacle
+- Use abilities that we own
+- All rules will be determines and explained before each level

+## Recourses:
+-Special abilities, points , bad-path which will fine the player
+- The recources will be spread on the area of the game
+- The recourses will give the user special abilities in order to pass the level \ will give them extra points
+- The map will be designed from easy to expert.
+The resources will be spread by level of expert and will give the user the feeling of a challenge.
+- All the recourse will appear on the screem, sometimes they will dissapear (the user will recieve a msg in advanced), furthermore the player will see the list of recourses that at their disposal.

+## Conflicts:
+-